dejanstrbac/davidthinks.com/content/en/article/first_become_human_then_change_the_world.md

 To go after a change in the world, the individual must start from oneself.
 As Mahatma Gandhi wisely said:

-> Be the change you want to see in the world.
+> Be the change you wish to see in the world.

 World by itself has no adjectives, it simply - is.
 All beauty and ugliness of this world begin and end within the eye of the observer.
 After all, the person itself chooses what will be seen or understood based on existing beliefs and prejudices.
 One will see evil where one sees good or vice versa.
 And so each aware human believes in doing the best possible - but always according to some personal measures.